 We were prepped along with hundreds of other volunteers before our shift that many people would be there who had nowhere else to go and some did not have anyone to be with that day.

-Many of those being served that day were walking the halls with all they owned in a large garbage bag.
+Many of the guests being served that day were seen walking the halls with all they owned in a large garbage bag.

 But by God’s grace.. that could be anyone I know.